-Outer Shores and Sierra Club BC are teaming up to increase public awareness of the beauty and global significance of the Great Bear Rainforest, home to First Nations for time immemorial, and featuring the largest intact tract of coastal temperate rainforest in the world.
+Outer Shores and Sierra Club BC are teaming up to increase public awareness of the beauty and global significance of the Great Bear Rainforest, home to Coastal First Nations Peoples since time immemorial, and featuring the largest intact tract of coastal temperate rainforest in the world.

 We’re very excited to welcome special guest, Jens Wieting, Sierra Club BC’s Forest and Climate Campaigner, aboard the Passing Cloud this spring.
 We also look forward to welcoming new guests aboard to discover first-hand the beauty of this unrivaled region and the importance of protecting it.

 “I am incredibly excited to be joining Outer Shores Expeditions on board Passing Cloud for an adventure in the wilderness of the Great Bear Rainforest and to once again experience the natural and cultural richness of the region’s First Nations territories,” says Wieting.